FernRemes/FernRemes/README.md

 - ⚡ Fun fact: ...
 -->

-I aspire to learn everyday and use my talents to work in real life.
+I aspire to learn every day and use my talents to work in real life.
 I aim to use my computer science degree to create and have fun!!<br/>
-My main goal is to be well rounded in the world of computing especially in how to secure a network, create intersesting and **Eye popping** web designs.<br/>
+My main goal is to be well-rounded in the world of computing, especially in securing a network and creating interesting and **Eye-popping** web designs.<br/>

 **Aspiring Jobs**
  - CyberSecurity Specialist
  - I.T.
 Specialist
  - Web Development

-**Currently a College Student at the ⛏️ University of Texas at El Paso (UTEP) ⛏️**
+**Graduate Student at the ⛏️ University of Texas at El Paso (UTEP) ⛏️**
  - GPA: Magna Cum Laude
  - Math Minor
  - Concentration: Computer Security